 As the year comes to a close, because of these changes - current and impending - I'm significantly stronger as an individual.
 A result every person should seek every year, every day, and every awakening second.
 As I touched on last year, evil doesn't rest.

 "Make the best use of your time, because the days are evil"-Ephesians 5:16

 2012 will continue to bring life your way.
 New challenges to overcome.
 New hurdles to jump.
 New discoveries to find.
 And more of the darkness to light up.

 More specifically, 2012 will bring about more growth and change.

 Specifically, significant changes that will bring growth, and growth that will bring changes.

 In a world of Facebook, Twitter, social media, and immediate access, we all have learned to adapt and adjust to the constant changes around us in this race called life.
 However, sometimes, inner growth and progress is lost in our attempt to keep up with the changing world.

 In 2012, let's address our personal demons, (yes, we all have them).
-Let's make the concerted effort to eliminate those issues of hindrance, changing ourselves to grow, to eventually grow to make a change, in order to take that next step in our lives.
+Let's make a concerted effort to eliminate those issues of hindrance, changing ourselves to grow, to eventually grow to make a change, in order to take that next step in our lives.